ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 computation is very simple and the runtime is determined by the speed with which the data can be read from and/or written to disk.

-.. _config-dask-default-scheduler:
+.. _config-dask-threaded-scheduler:

-Custom Dask default scheduler configuration
+Custom Dask threaded scheduler configuration
 -------------------------------------------

-The Dask default scheduler can be a good choice for recipes using a small amount of data or when running a recipe where not all preprocessor functions are lazy yet (see :issue:`674` for the current status).
+The Dask threaded scheduler can be a good choice for recipes using a small amount of data or when running a recipe where not all preprocessor functions are lazy yet (see :issue:`674` for the current status).